-- I understand that all use of the school system's laptops/tablets must be for educational purposes and students are not to use the device for personal, commercial or business use. - I understand that I am accountable for and assume full responsibility for the care of my device. - · I understand that I assume full responsibility for security of the device on and off school premises. - · I understand that I assume full responsibility for reporting device problems, breakage or damage immediately.

-The use of a county-issued device is a privilege.
-Students will be offered an optional insurance plan to cover the replacement cost of the device should it be damaged, lost or stolen.
-This plan will cover one device per year.
-If the student loses or damages the second device, the student will become a "day-user" and will be provided a device at school, but cannot take a device off-campus.
+- I understand that all use of the school system's laptops/tablets must be for educational purposes and students are not to use the device for personal, commercial, or business use. - I understand that I am accountable for and assume full responsibility for the care of the device. - · I understand that I assume full responsibility for the security of the device on and off school premises. - I understand that I assume full responsibility for reporting to the teacher, Media Specialist, or school Administrator if a device is lost, stolen, or damage. - I understand that Students will be offered an optional insurance plan to cover accidental damage, loss, or stolen devices. - I understand the optional insurance plancovers two devices per year and if a third device is stolen, lost, or damaged, the student will become a "day-user" and will be provided a device at school, but cannot take a device off-campus. - I understand that a Student without optional insurance will be assessed a fee to cover a damaged, lost, or stolen device.